 How did the post office lose my mail?

 They didn’t intent to lose your mail.
 Whether it is UPS or USPS, it is likely that an error occurred that led to your mail being lost or routed to the wrong destination.
 The USPS works hard to find missing mail and get it back to you.
+If you shipped by priority mail or express then you’re package automatically came with $50 or $100 or shipping insurance to cover such events.
+The postal service will investigate missing priority mail and the insurance will pay you if they are found to be at fault.

 Whether you are sending it or receiving it, your mail is important to you and the U.S. Postal Service®.
 When mail is lost or delayed, we want to find it.
 If you think your package or mail is lost or delayed, follow these steps to help us find your mail.
+Your local post office can help but its easier to start the claims process online.
+Mail volume can effect how often packages get lost, as during the busy holiday shopping season more individual boxes get lost.

 If mail hasn’t arrived after 7 business days after the expected delivery date, then begin the process of notifying the USPS and collecting relevant information.
 Submit a Missing Mail search request.
 If your package came with insurance, you need to document everything to prepare to file a claim.
+Ensure the address listed was correct before submitting your claim.
+The post office has high service standards and most packages reach their intended recipient.

 Did you know how involved mail delivery is?